redfoxofwealden/oxnead-pub-quiz/README.md

 ![times up page](readme/times-up-result.png)

-If the player successfully answer all questions within the alloted time a congratulatory message is displayed as below.
+If the player gets all the questions right within the alloted time a congratulatory message is displayed as below.

 ![congratulation page](readme/congrats-all-questions-result.png)